 Run the ultimate iconic multi-day trail running route in the Alps!
 It follows one of the world’s toughest 100 milers, the Ultra Trail du Mont Blanc, circumnavigating the highest mountain in the Alps, Mont Blanc at 4,810m and passing by its 71 glaciers and 400 summits.
 This is a great running adventure to sign up for if you want to explore the Alps more or to recce the route for the UTMB.
-As always you will have a Lead Runner with you, refreshment points, logistic support as well as food and accommodation provided.
+As always you will have a qualified Trail Running Guide with you, refreshment points, logistic support as well as food and accommodation provided.
 The scenery is absolutely stunning and you’ll experience some of the most breath taking views of Mt Blanc the area has to offer.
 It's broken down into 6 stages with a day to relax in Chamonix at the beginning and end of the trip.

 We start in Chamonix and head down the valley to Les Houches before making our way up over to Les Contamines.
 Our first night is spent here before we carry on to the steep climb over the Croix du Bonhomme.
 The views from the Croix back down the valley and towards Geneva are incredible.
 From there we head down to spend our second night at Les Chapieux, a remote hamlet and our last stop before heading over into Italy.
 The next morning as the sun rises from behind the Aiguilles des Glaciers you will climb up to the Col de La Seigne.
 From here the route stretches into the horizon along the valley leading to the mountain pass 25 miles away which marks the border with Switzerland, a point where you will be standing the next day.
 We sweep down into Italy, staggering views of couloirs and rock buttresses towering on the left, leading up to Monte Bianco.
 The path undulates on nice smooth trails before a last climb, and then a steep descent into Courmayeur.
 At around halfway of the total route we will be staying here for pizza and a warm bed!